thecochenille/gcdata/CodeBook.md

 The variable 'subject' contains an Integer that represents the id of the subject observed.
 The variable 'activityName' contains a String with the type of activity the subject was performing.
 And the rest of the variables (i.e. 66 variables) contain the mean of the mean or the mean of the standard deviation of a feature, for each subject-activity combination.
-Note: In the Raw Data the features have already been normalized and bounded within [-1,1], so you might find negative means of standard deviation.
+Note: The original units of the variables starting with "time" (e.g. timeBodyAccMeanX.Mean) is time (s), and the initial units of the variables starting with "freq" (e.g. freqBodyAccStdZ.Mean) are in frequency (Hz).
+That said, the Raw Data were already normalized and bounded within [-1,1].
+This also means that you might find negative means of standard deviations.

 **Lets take two examples to describe the pattern on the 66 remaining variables:**